Production Set 07 // TAR Technical Reference

 Technology Assisted Review has a 14-year case law history and a clear technical evolution.
 Most practitioners who use the term ‘predictive coding’ in 2026 are actually describing Continuous Active Learning (CAL), which was what replaced TAR 1.0.
 Here is the complete technical and legal history, and where GenAI sits in that lineage.

-Terminology: what TAR, CAL, and predictive coding actually mean
+What TAR, CAL, and predictive coding actually mean

 These terms are often used interchangeably, but they are technically distinct.
 TAR (Technology Assisted Review) is the umbrella term endorsed by the Sedona Conference.
 Within TAR there are two major sub-categories.
 Predictive coding, or TAR 1.0, refers to the first generation: a fixed seed set, one training run, a static classifier applied to the full corpus.
 CAL (Continuous Active Learning), or TAR 2.0, refers to the iterative approach: the classifier continuously retrains as reviewers code documents during the active review.

-When vendors and courts say 'predictive coding' in 2026, they almost always mean TAR 2.0/CAL, not the original TAR 1.0 fixed-seed-set approach.
+When vendors and courts say ‘predictive coding’ in 2026, they almost always mean TAR 2.0 / CAL, not the original TAR 1.0 fixed-seed-set approach.
 The terminology has drifted.
 GenAI review is a further evolution: an LLM relevance scorer replaces or augments the classical CAL classifier.

 How TAR 2.0 (CAL) actually works

 The CAL workflow operates in iterative training cycles.
 In each cycle: the system selects a small batch of documents for attorney review, typically prioritising those it is least certain how to classify; the attorney codes those documents; the model retrains on the cumulative coded set; relevance scores update across the corpus.
-The cycle repeats until the model stabilises -- typically measured by the elusion rate on a random sample of low-scored documents falling below the target threshold.
+The cycle repeats until the model stabilises, typically measured by the elusion rate on a random sample of low-scored documents falling below the target threshold.

 The theoretical advantage of CAL over TAR 1.0 is that the model's training set continuously improves in quality and coverage.
 Rolling productions (where new custodian data arrives during review) are handled naturally because the model simply retrains on the new data in the next cycle.
 In TAR 1.0, a new production would require a new seed set and a new training run.